 Using newly declassified documents, unpublished manuscripts, interviews, author notes, and published sources, Surge explains how President George W. Bush, Prime Minister Nouri al-Maliki, Ambassador Crocker, General Petraeus, and other U.S. and Iraqi political and military leaders shaped the surge from the center of the maelstrom in Baghdad and Washington.

-Peter R. Mansoor is the General Raymond E. Mason, Jr., Chair of Military History, Ohio State University, and a retired U.S. Army colonel.
+Peter R. Mansoor is the General Raymond E. Mason, Jr. Chair of Military History, The Ohio State University, and a retired U.S. Army colonel.
 He lives in Dublin, OH.

 OTHER TITLES BY THIS AUTHOR